patronage/bubs-next/website/README.md

 To get up and running locally:

-1. clone repo.
+1. Clone repo.
-2. run `yarn install` to get all deps.
+2. In the /website directory, run `yarn install` to get all deps.
-3. pull down env variables by running `vercel env pull` (see 'configuring vercel' if first time).
+3. In the root directory, pull down env variables by running `vercel env pull`.
+(See 'configuring vercel' if first time.)
-4. run `vercel dev` to preview the site locally.
+4. In the root directory, run `vercel dev` to preview the site locally.

 ### configuring vercel